Call for Applications: QARIB Media Incubator – Lebanon & Palestine

-- Media organisations which produce original content (not news aggregators).
+- Media organizations which produce original content (not news aggregators).

-- Organisations that produce content around news and current affairs.
+- Organizations that produce content around news and current affairs.

-- Organisations which are politically independent and transparent about funding sources
+- Organizations which are politically independent and transparent about funding sources

-- Organisations must be based in Lebanon or in Palestine.
+- Organizations must be based in Lebanon or in Palestine.

-- Preference will be given to organisations that demonstrate diversity within staff and board members.
+- Preference will be given to organizations that demonstrate diversity within staff and board members.

 - Media is not owned or run by the state.